 Not only does KOHA have an impact on our local youth but the association also drives visitor spending and brings great economic impact to our community as well.
 Since 2019, KOHA has brought an estimated $1.6 million in economic impact to the Kalamazoo region by hosting state and regional youth hockey tournaments at their home base, Wings West.

 As a national leader and model club, KOHA has established a strong reputation not only in the state of Michigan, but across the country.

 “KOHA is a USA Hockey American Development Model (ADM) Model Club; a designation only achieved by 24 other associations in the United States.
 With this designation, KOHA has committed to meeting or exceeding the highest standards for youth hockey player development,” said Kakabeeke.

 KOHA was set to host the 2020 USA Hockey Youth Tier II National Championships in April, but due to COVID-19 it was cancelled.
-We hope that the championship makes a return to Kalamazoo in the future.
+Fortunately, the championship will be returning to Kalamazoo in 2022.

 Kalamazoo’s hockey community is one of a kind and that is largely because of KOHA.
 What makes KOHA especially unique is its opportunity for player development.
 KOHA trains its players from the ground up, giving each player the confidence to excel in every area of the sport at their own pace.
 Whether you’ve skated before or you’re lacing up for the first time, KOHA has the coaches and staff that’ll get you to where you want to be.